CaddieTrail Guide

 #4 on trail

-Nine courses across the South Carolina and Georgia Lowcountry — Yeamans Hall, Secession Golf Club, Kiawah Island Club Cassique, Kiawah Island Club River Course, and Sea Island Plantation are private; The Ocean Course at Kiawah, Harbour Town, May River at Palmetto Bluff, and Sea Island Seaside are publicly accessible resort courses.
+Ten courses across the South Carolina and Georgia Lowcountry — Yeamans Hall, Secession Golf Club, Chechessee Creek Club, Kiawah Island Club Cassique, Kiawah Island Club River Course, and Sea Island Plantation are private; The Ocean Course at Kiawah, Harbour Town, May River at Palmetto Bluff, and Sea Island Seaside are publicly accessible resort courses.
 Yeamans Hall and Secession are among the most exclusive and least-seen private clubs in the South.
 The public courses provide a strong accessible foundation.
 Geographic concentration along the coast makes logistics manageable once the private access hurdles are cleared.

 #1 on trail